 Wing clipping is the act of trimming a bird’s flight feathers so that it is no longer able to fly.
 Do not do this to the person you love.
 When you clip their wings, you are forcing them to be tethered to you.
 By smothering them with too much affection, you are taking away their freedom.
 This means that they are unable to make decisions without having you burning holes into the back of their head.

 By smothering your partner, you are completely disregarding what they want for themselves.
 You have to give your loved one the chance to be free, even after you are married.
 This does not mean turning a blind eye to extramarital affairs.
-It simply means letting them make decisions without the fear of having you coming down hard on them.
+It simply means letting them make decisions without the fear of having you come down hard on them.
 [Read: 20 glaring signs of a control freak!]

 Do not place the person you love in a gilded cage because no matter how wonderful it is, it is an inescapable prison that no person should have to live in.
 Never clip your new love’s wings as nothing good will come out of it.
 Let them have their freedom and if you are really meant to be, you will be together no matter what.